 For instance, if a task is supposed to take too much of your time, it’s too difficult, or simply boring, it can be considered a frog.
 Whether it’s making a report, doing extensive project research, or filling out a lot of paperwork.

 Besides the time and difficulty, a task can be considered a frog if it’s too important, but at the same time, you know it’ll be too demanding and need a lot of focus for a long period of time.

 The fear of getting negative feedback or an undesired outcome can affect your confidence and, therefore, your motivation to get it done.
 Consequently, you will probably postpone it until the last minute and procrastinate until the end.

-The Eat The Frog method should be in everyone’s productivity arsenal, even if you already use another method, like time blocking.
+A reliable alternative to the Pomodoro method, the Eat the Frog technique should be in everyone’s productivity arsenal, even if you already use another method, like time blocking.

 With this technique, you can develop a deep work habit without distractions or procrastination.